-It was while the first man Adam was fast asleep as a spiritual watchman over his home or territory that the devil was able to beguile his wife and feed them with tares resulting into the moral and spiritual corruption and death of the entire mankind.
+It was while the first man, Adam, was fast asleep as a spiritual watchman over his home or territory that the devil was able to beguile his wife and feed them with tares resulting in the moral and spiritual corruption and death of the entire mankind.

-Paul said to the Corinthian Christians, “But I fear, lest somehow, as the serpent deceived Eve by his craftiness, so your minds may be corrupted from the simplicity that is in Christ.”
-(2 Cor.
-11:3 NKJV).
+3But I fear, lest somehow, as the serpent deceived Eve by his craftiness, so your minds may be corrupted from the simplicity that is in Christ.
+(NKJV).